Johannes Schmoelling was born in November 1950 in Lohne, Oldenburg. At the age of eight he started to take piano

 A job as sound engineer for theatre at the "Schaubühne am Halleschen Ufer" in Berlin followed.
 There he learned to

 handle noises, sounds, room installations and lighting.
-He still uses this knowledge in his music.
+He still uses this knowledge in his music today.

-In the middle of 1979 he was engaged by Edgar Froese directly at the theatre.
+In the middle of 1979 he was approached by Edgar Froese directly at the theatre.
 Edgar Froese – founder of the electronic

 band TANGERINE DREAM – endeavoured to reform the band again in the classic lineup of three keyboard players.

 Johannes joined TD after this and stayed with TANGERINE DREAM until 1985.

 Apart from tours around the globe, several studio- and live-albums developed, as well as soundtracks for movies from

 American studios (e.g. Thief – directed by Michael Mann, Legend – directed by Ridley Scott) and German TV stations